Tech-at-DU/d3-tutorial/22-Custom-Shapes/readme.md

   .attr('transform', (d, i) => `translate(${i * 50 + 20}, ${50})`)
 ```

-This creates a row of polgons from 3 to 12 sides.
+This creates a row of polygons from 3 to 12 sides.

 The code above might look like: